 Papain may increase your bleeding risk.
 Don’t use papain if you take blood thinners or have a blood clotting disorder.
 Stop taking papain two weeks prior to surgery.

 Pregnant and breastfeeding women or women who are planning to become pregnant shouldn’t use papain supplements.
 There is potential for harm to the baby.
-As well, a 2002 study suggests that papain may cause fetal poisoning or birth defects when consumed in large amounts.
+As well,

 Serious allergic reactions to papain are possible.
 Only purchase papain supplements from a trusted source.